Frequently asked questions & Answers

 Q: What are Tallink’s main areas of activity?

 A: Tallink Grupp is the leading provider of high-quality mini-cruise and passenger transport services in the northern Baltic Sea region, as well as the leading provider of ro-ro cargo services on selected routes.
-Our fleet of 14 vessels allows us to offer a wide range of services and frequent departures.
-Tallink additionally operates 4 hotels in Estonia and Latvia and a successful travel retail business Tallink Duty Free.
+Our fleet of 15 vessels allows us to offer a wide range of services and frequent departures.
+Tallink additionally operates 4 hotels in Estonia and Latvia (suspended in 2021) and a successful travel retail business Tallink Duty Free.

 Q: How many employees does Tallink have?

-A: At the end of 2018 Tallink Grupp employed 7 242 people.
+A: At the end of the first quarter of 2022 Tallink Grupp employed 4 740 people.
 Due to seasonal nature of the operations, the number of employees fluctuates throughout the year.
-The average number of employees in 2018 was 7 430.

 Q: What are the sales and earnings figures for the latest fiscal year?

-A: In 2018 Tallink Grupp’s net sales and net profit were EUR 950 million and EUR 40 million, respectively.
+A: In 2021 Tallink Grupp’s net sales and net loss were EUR 477 million and EUR 57 million, respectively.
 Information on Tallink Grupp’s financial performance is available at www.tallink.com/reports.

 Q: Where and when was the Tallink stock first listed?